aCallum/EVE-MarketTrader/README.md

 # EVE-MarketTrader
 Entry for The EVE Online API Challenge

-EVE-MarketTrader is a standalone application that allows players of EVE Online the ability to search and filter market orders to find highly profitable trades.
-MarketTrader is prototyped in Unity and makes use of:
+EVE-MarketTrader is a standalone application that helps players of EVE Online make use of inter region trade routes.
+The desired waypoint route can then be sent directly to the client for directions to the buy/sell locations.
+Currently supported feartures:

+  - Bi-region market scanning
+  - Buy/Sell location Waypoint plotting (CREST API currently only supports solar systems, MarketTrader will work best when stations can be set using this endpoint)
+  - Item name search
+  - Favourite item list search

+MarketTrader is prototyped in Unity (why? because that's what I know) and makes use of:

   - Unity uGUI
   - SQLite